Felipe Andrade

 Felipe de Andrade Vieira (born 29 May 2002), known as Felipe Andrade, is a Brazilian footballer who plays as a central defender for Houston Dynamo.

-Club career
+Career

+Fluminense

 Born in Boa Viagem, Ceará, Felipe Andrade joined Fluminense's youth setup in 2017, after impressing on a trial in his hometown.
 On 22 July 2021, he renewed his contract with the club until the end of 2024.

 Felipe Andrade made his first team – and Série A – debut on 21 June 2023, coming on as a second-half substitute for Guga in a 1–1 home draw against Atlético Mineiro.

+Houston Dynamo

 On 2025, he was transferred to Houston Dynamo 2 in a loan for the 2025 season.
 On 8 May 2025, Andrade's loan was extended and he joined Houston's Major League Soccer side.
 Houston made the move permanent on 16 September 2025.